thomaoc1/XAI-Project/README.md

 └── dogs_vs_cats_hm_dataset.pt
 ```

-From here you can skip straight to the evaluation of the VAE (Execution - 3)
+From here you can skip straight to the evaluation of the VAE (Execution - Section 3)

 ## Execution